Glutathion & Biotransformation

 An increase in urinary excretion of 5-oxoproline, an intermediate of the γ-glutamyl cycle, is a useful indicator of reduced availability of cysteine and/or glycine for GSH synthesis in vivo

 It appears that mycotoxins can decrease the formation of glutathione due to decreased gene expression of the enzymes needed to form glutathione.
-In humans this chronic depletion of glutathione has been shown to lead to chronic health conditions, including chronic asthma.
+In humans this chronic depletion of glutathione has been shown to lead to chronic health conditions, including chronic asthma and nuerological issues.
 A decrease in glutathione due to mycotoxin-related depletion may contribute to the range of conditions associated with mycotoxin accumulation.
-Since the mycotoxins destory the action of the enzymes necessary for glutathione production, glutathione may need to be supplemented rather than supplementing the rate limiting amino acid as n-acetyl-cysteine.
+Since the mycotoxins destroy the action of the enzymes necessary for glutathione production, glutathione may need to be supplemented rather than supplementing the rate limiting amino acid as n-acetyl-cysteine.
 Glutathione has been beneficially used in animal research of aflatoxin-related hepatocellular carcinoma.
 Anecdotal reports from clinicians and individuals with CIRS due to water-damaged buildings, suggest that studies using liposomal glutathione in the management of mycotoxin-related conditions may be warranted.
 Acetyl-glutathione is being used with good results also now.
 Nebulized glutathione is also used but should only be used under the care of a trained practitioner.
 Bronchoconstriction has occured among patients who are thought to be sulfite-sensitive.

 Glutathione depletion in antigen presenting cells inhibits Th1-associated cytokine production and/or favors Th-2-associated responses.
 Multiple chemical sensitivities in individuals are thought to be associated with decreased Th-1, increased Th-2 response.
 Mycotoxins (as well as other toxins) can deplete the body of glutathione and could add to the problems with an improper antigen presenting cells activity that has already be theorized to be an issue for people with sensitive HLA-DR haplotypes.